 His mother, Theano, immediately went to the temple and laid a brick at the door, declaring: “Unworthy to be a Spartan, you are not my son.”

 Following his mother’s Spartan example, the citizens of the city-state blocked the doorway of the temple with bricks, thereby forcing Pausanias to die of starvation.

 After his body was turned over to relatives for burial, however, the divinity, through the Oracle of Delphi showed displeasure at the violation of the sanctity of suppliants in her place of worship.

 The oracle said that Athena demanded the return of the suppliant.
-Unable to carry out the injunction of the goddess, the Spartans then set up two bronze statues of Pausanias at the temple of Athena as an appeasement.
+Unable to carry out the injunction of the goddess, the Spartans then erected two bronze statues of Pausanias at the temple of Athena as an appeasement.

-In the end, no one will ever know if Pausanias really did betray the city state of Sparta to Xerxes — and if he did, if it was because he faced such opposition from his own people that he gave up trying to work within the system.
+In conclusion, it will never be known if Pausanias did in fact betray the city-state of Sparta to Xerxes.
+If he did indeed betray Sparta, was it because he faced such opposition from his own people that he gave up trying to work within the system?

 For those who like to learn a bit about Greek history by playing video games, Pausanias is also a character in 2018’s Assassin’s Creed: Odyssey.